sunnydevops2022/DevOps/ubuntu/kubernetes/minikube_installation_on_aws.md

 #### What you’ll need (Prerequisite)
 ```
 - 2 CPUs or more
-- 2GB of free memory
+- 2 GB of free memory
-- 20GB of free disk space
+- 20 GB of free disk space
 - Internet connection

 NOTE : "t3.small" perfect suit for this lab
 ```